Download in pdf format:

 (a) be informed that actual earnings and sales will vary from person to person and will depend upon the skills of the seller, the time and effort put in and other factors and;

 (b) be provided with sufficient information to enable a reasonable evaluation of the opportunity to earn income.
+This may include examples of income earnings based on objective and clearly defined criteria (such as the weekly time spent on direct selling activities) or disclosure of average earning ranges.

 Companies shall give to the direct seller, at the start of his activities, a written agreement, signed by both the company and the direct seller, or a written statement.
 The written agreement or statement shall contain all essential details of the relationship between the direct seller and the company.
 Companies shall inform their direct sellers of their legal obligations, including any applicable licenses, registrations and taxes.